Pregnancy Diary Week 20

-Cantaloupe Melons For Pregnancy Nutrition
+Canteloupe Melons For Pregnancy Nutrition

 Eating cantaloupe melons during pregnancy can contribute to maintaining your good health and that of your baby.
 Cantaloupes contain lots of vitamins, minerals and nutrients which are very beneficial to pregnant women and to their babies.

 Belonging to the Cucurbitaceae family, cantaloupe is a ground-growing oval fruit which contains seeds.
-Its yellow/orange coloured flesh is naturally soft and when ripe, it has a husky smell.
+It’s yellow/orange coloured flesh is naturally soft and when ripe, it has a husky smell.

 Apart from being an excellent source of dietary fibre, cantaloupe is also fortified with Vitamin B6, thiamine, niacin, folic acid, Vitamin C, carotenes and potassium.
 As commonly known, intake of folic acid in pregnant women is beneficial in preventing the onset of neural tube defects.
-Meanwhile, its Vitamin A and beta-carotene content is useful in optimising eye health.
+Meanwhile, Vitamin A and beta-carotene content are useful in optimising eye health.

 Its Vitamin C helps in boosting the immune system of the body which enables it to fight against infections.
 It also helps in scavenging free radicals which is one of the major risk factors for cancer.
 The fruit actually contains lots of antioxidants which help in preventing the onset of heart diseases and cancer.
-Also, Vitamin C is useful in regenerating the Vitamin E in the body which have become inactive.
+Also, Vitamin C is useful in regenerating the Vitamin E in the body which has become inactive.